 So, I finally made my own soap

 I usually use Dr. Bronner’s and I am fine with that, but I wanted something I could make cheap for my husband and me that would last a while, on a budget.
-I decided on a melt and pour soap base so as to avoid using lye, while making this a simple recipe.
+I decided on a melt and pour soap base so as to avoid using lye while making this a simple recipe.
 We bought an oatmeal melt and pour soap base in a two-pound slab for $7.98, and a soap mold tray for $4.58.
 The soap mold tray can be found on Amazon.
 I got my soap base from bulk apothecary online.
-The other necessary tools I had already, including a makeshift double broiler, wooden spoon, and tea tree oil.
+The other necessary tools I had already, including a makeshift double broiler, a wooden spoon, and tea tree oil.